DrDanicka/trading_strategy_tester/docs/dev/testing.md

 # Testing Overview

 The Trading Strategy Tester project places a strong emphasis on code quality and reliability.
 Comprehensive testing has been conducted to ensure that the system behaves as expected across a wide range of scenarios.
+Tests to this project are available [here](https://github.com/DrDanicka/trading_strategy_tester/tree/main/tests)

 ---

 ## Test Coverage

 - **Total Unit Tests**: Approximately **600**
+- **Files Covered**: **97%**
-- **Lines of Code Covered**: **86%**
+- **Lines of Code Covered**: **83%**

 This extensive test suite covers the core logic, including:
 - Trade execution and management